 I help people to create healthy mind live happier, healthier lives by showing them how they can nourish (not punish themselves through food, gentle exercise & wellbeing.
-I work with people to help them change their mind-set around healthy living and show them how it can be all about eating, exercising and living in a way that makes you feel GREAT about yourself.
+I work with people to help them change their mind-set around nourishing living and show them how it can be all about eating, exercising and living in a way that makes you feel GREAT about yourself.
 No more faddy diets, punishing exercise regimes or January health kicks.
 Life is too short, so let’s just Nourish and NOT Punish our bodies.

 My biological father walked out on me and my mum before I was even born.
 And that simple fact is a big reason why I grew up seeking approval from everyone around me, doubting my worth and punishing myself for the way I looked.